-CCC ENERGY CORPS -- Proposition 39
+CCC ENERGY CORPS

-The CCC has always been involved in energy conservation efforts, since its earliest days.
-Now, the CCC has launched the Energy Corps, its first major effort funded through the "Clean Energy Job Creation Fund," Proposition 39, passed in November 2012.
-Proposition 39 has provided funding to the CCC to assist California schools with energy surveys, and projects.
+In mid-2013, the CCC launched the ‘Energy Corps’, a major energy program effort funded through the "Clean Energy Job Creation Fund" -- Proposition 39 -- passed in November 2012.
+Proposition 39 has provided funding to the CCC to assist California schools with energy surveys and energy-efficiency projects.

 The CCC's Prop.
 39 funded crews work statewide with priority given to smaller Local Education Agencies and those LEAs with high percentages of students qualifying for free and reduced-priced meals.
 Crews of corpsmembers -- young men and women between the ages of 18 and 25 -- work under the direction of a CCC staff supervisor.
 Military veterans are also part of the crews.